-Cincinnati Construction Site Injury Lawyer
+Cincinnati Construction Accident Lawyer

 Construction is America’s deadliest industry.
 Construction companies are responsible for the reasonable safety and well-being of workers.
 Lapses in safety supplies, training, or measures can cause preventable workplace accidents and serious worker injuries.
 Pedestrians can also suffer injuries on an unsafe worksite.
 If you or someone you love has been injured on a construction site in Cincinnati, contact Elk & Elk to speak with a Cincinnati construction site injury lawyer.

 - We will stand by you every step of the way, and work hard to obtain a custom-tailored resolution for your unique needs.

 - We will always keep you updated about your case, answering our phones 24/7 and communicating openly.

 - We are proud to represent clients locally in our Cincinnati offices.
 We also have have several offices located throughout the state for your convenience.